cloud-custodian/cloud-custodian/docs/source/azure/advanced/azurefunctions.rst

 Python support in Azure Functions V2 is in preview and this feature is still immature.

+- Linux is currently the only supported operating system.
+- Only Service Principal authentication is currently supported.

-Currently periodic (CRON) and Event Grid functions are supported, but consumption pricing is not yet supported.
+Currently periodic (CRON) and Event Grid functions are supported, however consumption pricing is not yet supported.

 Provision Options
 #################